wubrg/fantasy_sports/football/rosters.md

 ### Trade Deadline

 The league adheres to a trade dealine, after which no trades between teams may happen until the start of next season.
+The next season officially begins after the draft when all rosters unlock.

 The deadline is the start of Week 10.